The Festival

 Who We Are

-Rûnûã Nítí engages in various actions across different territories in Brazil that value indigenous cultures, forming a network of alliances with the purpose of strengthening sustainability and agroforestry.
+Rûnûã Nítí Institute engages in various actions across different territories in Brazil that value indigenous cultures, forming a network of alliances with the purpose of strengthening sustainability and agroforestry.
 The institute primarily works towards the expansion and valorization of indigenous traditions and ancestral practices cultivated in the heart of our forests.

 Contact us to participate in IPUF and connect with the culture and spirituality of indigenous peoples.